Adelaide’s Norton Summit of cycling has a life of its own.

 Despite the name summit , it’s altitude is only 430m, so it is no mountain.
 It is actually the name of a small (really small) town.
 The actual summit is just before the town.

 The CBD of Adelaide is 17 km away from the Summit.
 The start of the climb is only 7 km from the centre of Adelaide.
 Its this proximity that helps make it such a draw.
-Once you done the first, it is a given that you will return.
+Once you done the first ride, it is a given that you will return.

-That close proximity is particularly attractive to interstate cycling tourists.
+That close proximity to the city is particularly attractive to interstate cycling tourists.
 I guess for a visitor, all you have do is step out of your city hotel, jump on the bike and make a straight line to the base of Norton Summit.
 20 mins the max.

 As you leave the city, a short ride thru some nice suburbs, pretty much on the same Magill Road.
 It’s a steady pace and a slow gradient rise of the road.
 It takes about 15 to 20 minutes to reach the base and actual start of the climb.